Category Archives: SAP ABAP

 7. Click “Finish” to create the CDS view.

-Step 2: Define the CDS View Structure Next, define the structure of your CDS view using the CDS Data Definition Language (DDL).
+Define the CDS View Structure Next, define the structure of your CDS view using the CDS Data Definition Language (DDL).
 Here’s an example of a simple CDS view:

 abap